Immow/Glorp/README.md

-# Glorb (work in progress)
+# Glorp (work in progress)

-**Glorb** is a lightweight, modular GUI library for [LÖVE](https://love2d.org/) that provides a flexible way to build user interfaces using containers, scrollbars, buttons, and text elements.
-Inspired by simple layout systems and designed with puzzle and tool games in mind, Glorb offers fine-grained control over layout, visuals, and structure.
+**Glorp** is a lightweight, modular GUI library for [LÖVE](https://love2d.org/) that provides a flexible way to build user interfaces using containers, scrollbars, buttons, and text elements.
+Inspired by simple layout systems and designed with puzzle and tool games in mind, Glorp offers fine-grained control over layout, visuals, and structure.

 ---